The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Depart – 12.30 pm

 Apollo Bay is a relaxing little town.
-No high buildings, easy parking, a long golden beach, a good information and gift center, playground for kids, loads of cafes, a petrol station, a small supermarket, and plenty of awesome accommodation options.
+No high buildings, easy parking, a long golden beach, a good information and gift centre, a playground for kids, free BBQs, loads of cafes, a petrol station, a small supermarket, and plenty of awesome accommodation options.

 Depart at 12.30 pm – 20-minute drive to the next stop…